National Recurve Program

 Women 610

-Men (60m) 640
+Men (60m) 640 or (70m) 612

-Women (60m) 615
+Women (60m) 615 or (70m) 582

-In addition to the three squad components of the NRP, the AA Pathways Program provides an opportunity for accelerated growth for athletes selected in the Pathways program.
+In addition to the three squad components of the NRP, the AA Pathways Program provides an opportunity for accelerated growth for athletes selected in the program.
 It is expected there will be a strong connection between the NRP and Pathways Program, and the majority of athletes will graduate into an NRP squad by meeting the published criteria.
 The Pathways Program is funded independently of the NRP by the AIS Performance Pathways Unit.

-2023 National Recurve Program applications
+2024 National Recurve Program applications

-An expression of interest form for the 2023 NRP is available here EOI – NRP and must be submitted to megan.nally@archery.org.au
+An expression of interest form for the 2024 NRP is available here EOI – NRP and must be submitted to megan.nally@archery.org.au